12 Exploratory data analysis

 Think about the math equation 1 + 2 + 3 + 4.
 Here we know that we add 1 and 2 together, and then add the result to 3 and then add the result of that to 4.
 This is much simpler to write than splitting everything up and summing each value together in a different line.
 In terms of R, we have so far been doing things as if we could only add two numbers together and then need a separate line to add the third (and another line to add the fourth) number.
 For example, below are the two lines of code we used to subset the data to just the right state and years we wanted, and the columns we wanted.
 We did this in two separate lines.
 In our math example, we did 1 + 2.
 And then found the answer, and separately did 3 + 3.
 And then again found the answer and did 6 + 4.

-In R we actually do have a way to chain together functions; to do the programming equivalent of 1 + 2 + 3 + 4 all at once.
-We do this through what is called a pipe, which allows us to take the result of one function and immediately put it into another function without having to save the initial result or start a new line of code.
+dplyr we actually do have a way to chain together functions; to do the programming equivalent of 1 + 2 + 3 + 4 all at once.17 We do this through what is called a pipe, which allows us to take the result of one function and immediately put it into another function without having to save the initial result or start a new line of code.
 To use a pipe we put the following code after the end of a function:

-%>% are the pipe and they must be written exactly like this.
+%>%, are the pipe and they must be written exactly like this.
 The pipe is itself actually a function, but is a special type of function we won’t go into detail about.
 Personally I don’t think this really looks like a pipe at all but it is called a pipe so that’s the terminology I’ll be using.
-How a pipe technically works is that it takes the output of the initial function (which is usually a data.frame) and puts it automatically is the first input in the next function.
-This won’t work for all functions but nearly all functions from the tidyverse collection of packages have a dataset as the first input so it will work here.
-The benefit is that we don’t need to keep saving out output from functions or specify which dataset to include in each function.
+How a pipe technically works is that it takes the output of the initial function (which is usually a tibble, which is the tidyverse’s modified version of a data.frame) and puts it automatically in the first input in the next function.
+This won’t work for all functions but nearly all functions from the tidyverse collection of packages have a data set as the first input so it will work here.
+The benefit is that we don’t need to keep saving the output from functions or specifying which data set to include in each function.

 %>% into a